Bladder777/crafty-spinx-v2/AI_RULES.md

 *   **Radix UI:** Low-level, unstyled UI primitives used for building highly accessible components when `shadcn/ui` doesn't offer a suitable option.
 *   **lucide-react:** A library providing a comprehensive set of beautiful and customizable open-source icons.
 *   **`model-viewer` Web Component:** Used for embedding and interacting with 3D models directly in the web application.
-*   **Google Gemini API (`@google/genai`):** Integrated for AI-powered features, such as generating unique backstories for craft items.
-*   **Browser Local Storage:** Utilized for client-side data persistence, including the catalog items and user wishlists.
+*   **Supabase:** Integrated for database, authentication, and real-time capabilities, handling catalog items, user profiles, wishlists, and shopping carts.

 ## Library Usage Rules